moogacs/docs.buf.build/docs/tour/push-workspace-modules.md

 Failure: pet/v1/pet.proto:5:8:payment/v1alpha1/payment.proto: does not exist.
 ```

-However, we can sucessfully build the module locally:
+However, we can successfully build the module locally:

 ```
 $ buf build